 Eduardo Munoz / Reuters

-Firefighters work to control a massive fire in Seaside Park, N.J., on Thursday.
+New Jersey firefighters work to control a massive fire in Seaside Park in New Jersey Sept.
+123.

 Christie and other officials declined to "speculate" on a cause for the fire, saying that their primary focus Thursday evening was stamping out the inferno.

 "As soon as this is over, we'll pick ourselves up, we'll dust ourselves off and we'll get back to work," he said.